 - Put the steamer basket in the pressure cooker pot.
 Add the diced potatoes.
 Lock lid in place, select High Pressure and 4 minutes cook time and start.
 When timer beeps, turn off pressure cooker, wait 5 minutes, then do a quick pressure release.
 Carefully remove potatoes and steamer basket from the pressure cooking pot.

 - In a small bowl, dissolve cornstarch in 2 tablespoons water.
 Select Simmer and add cornstarch mixture to the pot stirring constantly.
 Add cubed cream cheese and shredded cheese.
 Stir until cheese is melted.
-Add remaining can of chicken broth, half and half, corn, and crumbled bacon and heat through but do not bring to a boil.
+Add remaining can of chicken broth, half and half, corn, crumbled bacon, and cooked potatoes, and heat through but do not bring to a boil.

 If you don’t have a steamer basket, Heather, Healthy Family Cookin, posted her technique for “baked” potatoes in the pressure cooker that I’m looking forward to trying some time soon too.